samtechelectronics/REST_API_PROJECT/README.md

 3. the following command should be entered

 composer install

-php artisan migrate
-this is to migrate the tables to the database php artisan passport:client --password php artisan db:seed php artisan serve
+php artisan migrate //this is to migrate the tables to the database

+php artisan passport:client --password

+php artisan db:seed

+php artisan serve

 4. the application has the following routes which can be tested with POSTMAN /register
 this a post API where a user can be registered on the system.